 Ah, I have come to a decision.

 Child.
-As I guide you, allow me to satisfy your curiosity and teach you about the world.
+Allow me to be your guide.
+Allow me to satisfy your curiosity and teach you about the world.

 Nyani lets go of my wing.
 I assume I have gotten her attention, though frankly, it's difficult to tell.